 Yes, those living in park homes can apply for the Park Home WHD rebate.
 This has been established as an Industry Initiative project.

-You can apply for the Park Homes WHD rebate if you are resident on a park home site and pay for your electricity through your park, or as part of your pitch fees.
-We will update this section once SY9 suppliers funding park homes industry initiative is confirmed.
+You can apply for the park Homes WHD rebate if you are resident on a park home site and pay for your electricity through your park, or as part of your pitch fees.
 If successful, customers will receive a one-off payment of £140 towards their energy bills.
 This scheme is independently administered by Charis Grants Limited.

-Funding for the Park Home WHD scheme is limited and all applications will be reviewed in order of date received up until the scheme closes.
-Once the allocated number of applications is reached, the scheme will close.
+Funding for the Park Home WHD scheme is limited and all applications are reviewed in order of date received up until the scheme closes.
+Please note that the allocated number of applications for SY10 has been reached and the scheme is now closed.

-For more information and to apply please visit the Park Homes Warm Home Discount website.
+For more information please visit the Park Homes Warm Home Discount website.

 If you are eligible to receive the WHD rebate with your current supplier and are thinking about changing suppliers, you may wish to check that the supplier you are considering moving to also participates in the WHD scheme and that you are eligible under their scheme.